Bellam Paramannam | Rice Kheer with just 7 ingredients

 Para means Ultimate and Annam means food.
 Put together, paramannam is the Ultimate food.

-Paramannam is an authentic sweet dish made in Andhra Pradesh.
+Paramannam is an authentic South Indian dessert.
 It is a traditional rice kheer made with milk and uses jaggery or sugar as a sweetener.
 Bellam Paramannam translates to rice kheer made with jaggery.

 This Andhra-style rice jaggery pudding is also called Annam payasam, Paramannam, Bellam Pongali.
 Because of its creamy texture and loaded with nuts, this dish is a royal treat to Indian-style desserts/puddings lovers.

 Usually, it is made as naivedyam or prasadam during festivals like Sankranti, Varalakshmi Vratham, Ganesh Chaturthi, Navratri, and many such special occasions.
 This delicious rice sweet needs just 7 ingredients.
-Also, the making process is very simple that anyone can make it.
+Even a beginner can make this dessert with ease.

 What is Bellam Paramannam?

 Bellam Paramannam is a version of paramannam.
 Bellam translates to jaggery.
 As the paramannam is sweetened with jaggery, the dish is called Bellam Paramannam.

 It has mild sweetness from jaggery and is creamy in texture.
 Because of jaggery, it has health benefits too.
 It aids in digestion, cleanses the whole body, and has many vitamins and minerals compared to sugar.

 About the recipe

 The recipe is by my Mom, which I blindly follow.
 This is an authentic recipe, paramannam is made by cooking rice in milk in an open pot.
 The dish needs patience as the rice will take time to cook till soft.